Travel Grants

 • Completeness: Is the application complete?

-• Availability of alternative funds: Does your home institution provide travel funds, etc.?
+• Availability of alternative funds: Does your home institution provide travel funds or any other financial support?

-• Prior travel grants received: Did you receive 4S funding in the previous year?
+• Prior travel grants received: Did you receive 4S funding in the previous year, and if so, how much in USD?

-• Diversity: 4S is committed to inclusion and participation of under-represented groups and seeks each year to provide funding to these students.
+• Diversity: 4s is committed to inclusion and participation from under-represented communities.
+Each year, we strive to provide funding opportunities for these students who are in need of financial support.

 Procedures